 Childcare is available before and after school at WRES through the Family Y of Augusta.
 Prime Time is available to students arriving before 7:45 a.m. and for students needing care after 3:30 p.m.
-The cost is reasonable.
-For more information, contact the Family Y of Augusta at 706-738-7006.
+Students attending Prime Time before and/or after school should be dropped off and picked up in the rear of the school near the Cafeteria.
+For more information, contact the Family Y of Augusta at 706-738-7006. \\\Please note that students who are not part of Prime Time must be picked up before 3:30 p.m.
+If not, RCSS Public Safety will be contacted.
+DFACS may also be contacted if we are unable to reach someone.